2018 Leavers Luncheon and HSOBA Young Alumni Award presented to Nanak Narulla (’11)

 Asylum Seeker Advocacy

 In the middle of his first year of Law he started visiting Villawood Immigration Detention facility weekly with a volunteer group to provide support to asylum seekers detained here, because he wanted to begin to enact his core ethical and political commitments by becoming actually, and impactfully involved with causes that he cared about.
 Over the next year and a half his involvement with asylum seeker advocacy ramped up, including co-organising a trip to Darwin with 5 other students to assist 30 asylum seekers at Wickham Point Detention Centre with their asylum applications.
-He also guest edited an edition of a human rights magazine called the Human Rights Defender, creating and edition called ‘Villawood’ that sought to showcase the experience of asylum seekers, volunteers, and academics involved in this area.
-In September 2016 he secured a job with Playfair migration services to be deployed in Manus Island, Papua New Guinea as part of the legal team that was contracted by the government to legally represent the asylum seekers in their refugee status applications.
-Nanak was horrified not only by the reality of offshore detention facilities, but also the lack of quality control of the staff that he was working with and professionalism.
+He also guest edited an edition of a human rights magazine called the Human Rights Defender, creating an edition called ‘Villawood’ that sought to showcase the experience of asylum seekers, volunteers, and academics involved in this area.
+In September 2016 he secured a job to be deployed in Manus Island, Papua New Guinea as part of the legal team that was contracted by the government to legally represent the asylum seekers in their refugee status applications.
 This experience shifted Nanak’s future intentions away from working as a direct advocate for clients, towards a desire to use his legal knowledge to inform and direct policy.
 This issue is very close to his heart and is one in which he hopes to work in the future.

 Indigenous Australian Advocacy